United States Department of Veterans Affairs Police: Role

-Today's VA Police officers face innumerable challenges when compared to the guard force of the past.
-They are vigilant, armed, professional law enforcement officers with a minimum of 400 training hours who have powers to enforce all federal laws.
-They are trained to prevent crime, defuse a variety of threats, and take action when needed.

-Their skills include accident investigation, surveillance, fraud detection, preventing or defusing violence in the workplace, fingerprinting, detective and crime scene investigation, and much more.
+Today's VA police officers face unique challenges compared to the security forces of the past.
+As vigilant, armed, professional federal law enforcement officers who undergo extensive specialized academy training, they possess full authority to enforce federal laws and VA regulations on department property.
+They are trained to prevent crime, defuse threats, and take swift action when necessary.Their skills include accident investigation, surveillance, fraud detection, preventing or defusing violence in the workplace, fingerprinting, detective and crime scene investigation, and much more.
 Many of them have college degrees and backgrounds as military or civilian police officers.

 All must meet the standards set by the U.S. Office of Personnel Management for federal police officers and investigators and must pass background, physical, and mental examinations.
 Not only are they on the alert for domestic or workplace violations, they watch for terrorist activity, as well.

 VA police officers work with the Federal Bureau of Investigation (FBI) to ensure enforcement of all federal laws and the safety of veterans, employees, contractors, visitors, and the public.
 Many of VA's Police force work behind the scenes as trainers, investigators, analysts, policymakers, developers of standards and practices, and more, to protect VA employees, veterans, property, and the public.

 The VA Law Enforcement Training Center in North Little Rock, Arkansas now provides professional police training to other federal agencies, not just to VA's own police force.

 The VA Police have several divisions and operate separately but alongside the VA Law Enforcement Training Center (VA LETC) under the umbrella of the Office of Security and Law Enforcement.

 The primary role of VA Police is to serve as a protective uniformed police force in order to deter and prevent crime, maintain order, and investigate crimes (ranging from summary to felony offenses) which may have occurred within the jurisdiction of the Department or its federal assets.

 Some cases are investigated in conjunction with Special Agents from the Office of the Inspector General (VA OIG).